 This stretch is not so much a single asana but an isolated stretch for each muscle group.

-- Lie down with your feet together and your arms raised
+- Lie down with your feet together and your arms raised above your head.

 - Start by stretching the left side of your body.